Flight-Free-UK/flight_free_uk_website/source/posts/destination-uk.html.markdown

 #### Pembrokeshire

 For wild and strikingly beautiful landscapes, you can’t beat Pembrokeshire.
 Along the shores you’ll find the [Pembrokeshire Coast Path](https://www.visitpembrokeshire.com/explore-pembrokeshire/coast-path), an 186-mile trail that meanders through more than 50 beaches as well as coves, harbours, towns, villages and the smallest city in the UK - St Davids.
 The rocky coastline is surrounded by the sea on three sides, which makes it great for water sports in addition to activities such as cycling and [rock climbing](https://www.visitpembrokeshire.com/activities-adventure/rock-climbing).
 For birdwatchers, catch a [boat](http://www.pembrokeshire-islands.co.uk/boat-trips/) to view the puffins on Skomer Island or tens of thousands of gannets on Grassholm Island.
 Don’t miss a trip up to north Pembrokeshire in autumn to view hundreds of Atlantic grey seal pups!
-Access to the county is easiest by car (e.g. to St Davids) or take a train to Tenby and begin your holiday on the golden beaches.
+Access the county by taking a train to Tenby and begin your holiday on the golden beaches.

 ![](/images/uploads/tenby.jpg "North Beach at Tenby, Pembrokeshire.
 Image from bluestonewales.com.")